SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 ### 5.2 Career Philosophy

 Dedicated to building the best possible products, teams, and companies through innovation, leadership and best practices.
-Guided by essential first principles, such as:
+Guided by essential first principles.

+- **Agile gaurantees, disciplined engineering and best practices**: only the "with what and" the "why" change, how remains the constant.
 - **Less is more**: less design, fewer features, less code results in fewer defects.
 It is the single greatest simplification tool for reducing complexity
 - **Pareto principle of feature design**: craft the 20% of functionality that